thladnik/scanimage-streaming-module/README.md

 data length specifies the length of the data send in bytes

 ### data:
-data contains the data send in bytes
+data contains the data send